Tahsin005/Lifted-Listed-Backend/README.md

-# Shortlisted Backend API
+# Listed & Lifted Backend API

-Welcome to the backend repository of Shortlisted, your premier online marketplace built with Django Rest Framework.
+Welcome to the backend repository of Listed & Lifted, your premier online marketplace built with Django Rest Framework.
 This repository contains the codebase for the RESTful API that powers the backend functionality of the Shortlisted platform.
 ## Features

 - **User Authentication:** Secure user authentication using Django's token-based authentication for accessing API endpoints.